 Download a free eviction notice customized for Illinois state law below in MS Word (.docx) or Adobe PDF format.

-5-Day Eviction Notice (Non-Payment): This eviction notice, also known as a 5 day notice to pay rent or quit, must be given to a tenant five days before proceeding with eviction in Illinois.
+5-Day Eviction Notice (Non-Payment): This eviction notice, also known as a 5 day notice to pay rent or quit, must be given to a tenant five days before eviction in Illinois.
 735 ILCS 5/9-209

 5-Day Eviction Notice for Non-Compliance (Incurable): This eviction notice, also known as a notice to vacate, is issued by the landlord to let the tenant know that they have breached the lease by engaging in illegal activity.
 This behavior is known as an incurable violation of the lease, and a landlord may give five days’ notice to vacate the premises.
 735 ILCS 5/9-120

 10-Day Eviction Notice for Non-Compliance (Curable): This eviction notice, also known as a notice to vacate, is issued by the landlord to let the tenant know that they have breached the lease, and will be evicted unless the breach is rectified within 10 days.
-A lease violation that can be corrected is known as a curable lease violation, and the tenant must be given 10 days to fix the problem before the landlord can legally evict them.
+A lease violation that can be corrected is a curable lease violation, and the tenant must be given 10 days to fix the problem before the landlord can legally evict them.
 735 ILCS 5/9-210

 7-Day Eviction Notice (Weekly Rent): This eviction notice, also known as a lease termination letter, is used by Illinois landlords to let their tenants know that they intend to terminate the lease agreement at the end of seven days.
 This notice must be given when terminating a lease where rent is paid each week.
 735 ILCS 5/9-207